 The Rev. Thomas Bowman’s widow, Sarah, left £300 in her Will dated 17th November 1815 to be invested in a trust the dividends of which were to pay for the education for six poor children whose parents could not afford to pay for their education.

-In 1835 Diana Creasey left the dividends of £400 investment to the local school.
+Towards the end of her life Diana Creasey left the dividends of £400 investment to the local school.
 Under this endowment six poor girls were to have their clothing and school fees paid.
-She was emphatic that girls were to benefit, which is commemorated on a large black board that stands at the back of St Mary’s.
+She was emphatic that girls were to benefit, which is commemorated on a large blackboard that stands at the back of St Mary’s.

 By the time of the 1842 Tithe Award the land owned by the Trustees of the school had increased to 8 acres, 1 rod & 20 perches.
 The plots were Nos.259, 584, 585 & 586 plus plot 676 which was the school and schoolmaster’s house.
 Plots 584, 585 & 586 were the same Common Road land as No175 in the 1812 Inclosure Award.
 Plot 259 was the same as No17 in 1812.
 The difference therefore seems to be that more land had been added around the schoolhouse itself and a large garden had been added which records often refer to as having a splendid 100 year old cork tree.
 During this period Richard Forder had been the schoolmaster from at least 1815 until 1846.